ozpicium/Sign-Language-Interpreter/README.md

 In addition to the main report part in the master notebook, we have also added code to run the training' notebooks at the end of the master notebook for various models.

+Currently, it recognizes only single gesture characters (e.g. 'A', 'B', 'C', etc.).
+However, actual sign language usually works at the word level, i.e. gestures are words, not characters.
+Recognizing word gestures is the next planned step.